revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 </details>

 ---
-17. How do we register our service into Service Discovery server?
+17.How do we register our service into Service Discovery server?

 ![Complex](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Complex%20(2).svg)